Demystifying Mergeability: Interpretable Properties to Predict Model Merging Success: Related Work

 \textbf{Predicting merge outcomes from similarity signals.} Another strand of work explores using similarity signals to predict merge outcomes~\citep{yangadamerging, matena2022merging}, with works like ~\citet{bolton2026simmergelearningselectmerge} employing black-box models to optimize operator selection and merge orders.
 While these approaches demonstrate the predictive utility of similarity metrics, they prioritize performance over an understanding of the underlying signals.

 In contrast, we treat pre-merge signals as a \textit{discovery mechanism}.
 By optimizing linear combinations of $28$ pairwise metrics, we prioritize transparency over non-linear complexity to identify properties driving success across merging methods.
-While our framework matches an MLP baseline's predictive performance, its primary value lies in the explicit coefficients revealing method-specific mergeability signals.
+We even found that more complex non-linear methods, such as MLPs, underperform simple linear combinations in our particular setting.